hmartelb/Pix2Pix-Timbre-Transfer/README.md

 ### Batch size

 After some inconclusive experiments setting the batch size to 1, 2 and 4, the best convergence has been achieved using a batch size of 8.
 This gives a total of 2859 iterations per epoch.
+>In the case of the conditioned model the number of training examples is 68625, which gives 8578 iterations per epoch.

 ### Learning rate